mattConn/mattConn/README.md

-I'm a Fall 2020 Computer Science graduate looking for my next role as a developer.
+I'm a Fall 2020 Computer Science graduate looking for my next role.

 My favorite programming languages in no particular order are: C/C++, Python, JavaScript and Go.